wiwa1978/blog-hugo-netlify/content/devops/2021-10-29-Flask_ElasticBeanstalk.md

 2021-10-27 13:28:42    INFO    Successfully launched environment: test-environment
 ```

-In your AWS console, you will find the created environment:
+In your AWS console, under the `Environments` tab you will find the created environment:

 ![flask-basic-beanstalk](/images/2021-10-29-3.png)